suffolklibraries/sljekyll/_libraries/beccles-library.md

                           <li>Waveney District Council customer services.
 Visit the <a href="http://www.eastsuffolk.gov.uk/contact-us/">Suffolk Coastal and Waveney Councils website</a> for opening times.</li>
                           <li>1940s, 1950s, 1960s and 1970s memory boxes available to local borrowers for up to three weeks.
 No library card required.
 Contact the library for more information.</li>
                           </ul>'
+branch-news: "The library's main door is undergoing repairs today (Wednesday 22 August).
+Please use the staff entrance to the side of the building."
 ---